-You start off again on winding inland lanes, to avoid the busy road between Cadillac and Saint Macair.
-You will have to do some ascents, but a rewarding landscape awaits: impressive estates, vineyards and tiny typically-French villages.
-After a visit to the Bastide de St Macair, you cross the Garonne to the beginning of "la véloroute des Deux Mers" - your cycling route "between two seas".
-Accommodation tonight at a charming chambre d'hôtes in Meilahn-sur-Garonne, or a bit further inland (8km) in Marcellus.
+Once again you start off on winding inland lanes to avoid traffic on the busy road to Saint Macair.
+The route does involve a bit of ascent but you’re rewarded by a serene landscape right out of a painting: impressive estates, vast vineyards and tiny typically-French villages.
+Amble over to check out the Bastide de St Macair then bike across the Garonne to pick up ‘la Véloroute des Deux Mers’ - your cycling route ‘between two seas’.
+Accommodation tonight is at a charming chambre d'hôtes in Meilahn-sur-Garonne, or 8km further inland in Marcellus.

 All hotels of this trip are carefully selected because of their location, atmosphere and/or unique services.
 All rooms are en-suite.

 You can find the standard hotels of this trip.
 If a hotel is fully booked, then we will book a similar one for you and inform you about the alternative booked.

 Extra overnight: You can book additional night(s) at any of the accommodations along the way.